top of page

 Blog and Reflect: The Learning Journal

 A blog is an online diary or journal on a website.
-Its content typically includes text, pictures, videos, links from YouTube channels, animated GIFs, and even scans from old physical offline diaries or other hard copy documents.
-Another great vocabulary word that I would like to highlight here is the word blogosphere.
+Its content typically includes text, pictures, videos, links from YouTube channels, animated GIFs, and scans from old physical offline diaries or other hard-copy documents.
+Another great vocabulary word I would like to highlight here is blogosphere.
 It refers to the world of blogs and the people who write them.

 Nevertheless, for teachers, that word can mean so much more—yes, this word has been accepted to the family of a dictionary sometime in the last ten years.
 Since a blog can exist merely for personal use, sharing information with an exclusive group, or engaging the public, a blog owner can set his or her blog for private or public access.
 I do the same thing.
 I use my blog for different purposes; one of them is to encourage reflective journal writing among my students to learn English.